-We help youth with disabilities connect with early work opportunities such as volunteering, co-op and paid employment.
+We help youth with disabilities who are in high school connect with early work opportunities such as volunteering, co-op and paid employment.
 Check out our experience-based life skills programs and other employment services.

 VolunteerABLE (Fall/Winter) or Youth@Work (Summer): Complete volunteer work placements with Holland Bloorview and earn volunteer hours.
 A job coach supports you to learn your roles and reach your goals.
 You meet other participants for life skills and career development workshops.